 Eastington is a place for everyone.
 We insist on high standards of behaviour, work and respect.
-We deal with problems to support children in their development.
+We deal with problems to support all children feeling safe and happy in school and to support the development of the whole child in preparation for being part of our school and for their next steps.